ckelner/AWSResco/README.md

 # js-aws-reservations-comparison
-a standalone js SPA using the AWS JS SDK to get instance and reservation info
+A standalone JS SPA using the AWS JS SDK to get instance and reservation info.

+## Development
+Run with: `sudo python -m SimpleHTTPServer`